Rockford's Rock Opera

 Rockford's Rock Opera is a series of ecological musical stories created by Matthew Sweetapple, Steve Punt and Elaine Sweetapple.
-It was first released on the Internet and also as a three-album set by Sweetapple in 2010.
-There are now four Rockford's Rock Opera stories; Lost on Infinity (2010), The King of Nowhere (2015), The Spooo who Grew (2017) and The End of Infinity (2022).
+It was first released on the Internet and later as a three album set by Sweetapple in 2010.
+There are four Rockford's Rock Opera stories.
+Lost on Infinity (2010), The King of Nowhere (2015), The Spooo Who Grew (2017) and The End of Infinity (2022).

-Rockford's Rock Opera uses audio visual resources, CGI animation (created by Steve Skinner) and audiobook stories to teach about extinction, ecology, biomimicry, and biodiversity.
-As a result, the project has been promoted by education portals, including the BGCI, Woodland's Junior School, Teachernet and Primary Times.
-Rockford's Rock Opera has also been featured on BBC Radio – including a musical feature on BBC Radio 4's Go4it programme.
+Rockford's Rock Opera uses audio visual resources and audiobook stories to teach about extinction, ecology, biomimetics (biomimicry) and biodiversity.
+The project has been referenced by the BGCI.
+It has also been noted in The Times and The Guardian.
+The creators have discussed the project on BBC Radio, including a feature on BBC Radio 4's Go4it.

-Rockford's Rock Opera's stories introduce the Island of Infinity, home to the last single representative of every extinct animal and plant species.
-Key characters include the fictional Cocklebur Ick (named after the cocklebur seed - inspiration for the invention of Velcro), the Registrar, Dectopus, Feeble Beetle and The Herculous.
-Also featured are non fictional species such as the passenger pigeon, great auk, moa and thylacine.
+The stories introduce the Island of Infinity.
+This is the home of the last single representative of every extinct animal and plant species.
+Key characters include Cocklebur Ick, the Registrar, Dectopus, Feeble Beetle and The Herculous.
+The project also features non fictional species such as the passenger pigeon, great auk, moa and thylacine.

-Rockford's Rock Opera is described as an "Adventure in Sound," citing influences such as Hitchhikers Guide to the Galaxy, Jeff Wayne's Musical Version of The War of the Worlds, Roger Glover's Butterfly Ball and Harry Nilssen's The Point!.
-Delivered via the web and on CD, Rockford's Rock Opera was described by The Observer as "Magical", by The Guardian as an "ingenious story" and a "thoroughly modern musical" and, by The Times, as a "cult favourite as beloved as Wallace and Gromit."
-The musical story's on-line and on-mobile formats allow visitors access a variety of free audio visual materials and resources as well as different story formats (including text synchronized readalong, pdf and audio downloads).
-On Apple and Android Rockford's Rock Opera is available as an app for phones and tablets.
+Rockford's Rock Opera has been described as an "Adventure in Sound".
+Influences noted by reviewers include The Hitchhiker's Guide to the Galaxy, Jeff Wayne's War of the Worlds, Roger Glover's Butterfly Ball and Harry Nilsson's The Point.
+The Guardian described it as an "ingenious... thoroughly modern musical".
+The Times described it as a "cult favourite as beloved as Wallace and Gromit".

+Rockford's Rock Opera is available in online and mobile formats.
+These provide access to audio visual materials and different versions of the story.
+On Apple iPhone and Android devices, Part One is available as a free app.

-In addition, Rockford's Rock Opera's ecological messages and content have led to cooperative links with environmental organisations and charities including the WWF, Buglife the BGCI and the Open University.
+Rockford's Rock Opera's ecological themes have led to cooperative links with environmental organisations and charities including WWF, Buglife and the BGCI.

-In addition to many school performances, Rockford's Rock Opera's 'Lost on Infinity' been performed live on stage at various venues including the Museum of London and The Bull Theatre in London.
+After several school performances, Lost on Infinity has been performed on stage at venues including the London Museum and The Bull Theatre in London.

+A fully illustrated book edition of Lost on Infinity was released in 2025.
+It includes access to the accompanying musical audiobook.